Adult learner

-An adult learner or, more commonly, a mature student, is a person who is older and is involved in forms of learning.
+An adult learner—or, more commonly, a mature student or mature-age student—is a person who is older and is involved in forms of learning.
 Adult learners fall in a specific criterion of being experienced, and do not always have a high school diploma.
-Many of the adult learners go back to school to finish a degree, or earn a new one.
+Many adult learners go back to school to finish a degree, or earn a new one.

 Malcolm Knowles's work distinguished adult learners as distinct from adolescent and child learners in his principle of andragogy.
 He established 5 assumptions about the adult learner.
 This included self-concept, adult learner experience, readiness to learn, orientation to learning, and motivation to learning.

 Criteria

-In the US, adult learners fall into the category of nontraditional students, whom the National Center for Education Statistics defines as meeting at least one of the following seven criteria: